cmz-wuyi/mysql-mongo-benchmark/README.md

 A Python-based benchmarking tool to compare the performance of MySQL (SQL) and MongoDB (NoSQL) under concurrent, mixed workloads.
 This script measures latency and throughput (QPS) for Read, Read/Update, and Insert operations using multithreading.

+## 📁 File Descriptions

+* `run_benchmark.py`: The main Python script that connects to the databases, runs the concurrent benchmark workloads, and prints the results.
+* `tweets.sql`: The test dataset for MySQL.
+This is a Git LFS pointer to a large SQL dump file for the `tweets` table.
+* `User_comment.js`: The test dataset for MongoDB.
+This is a Git LFS pointer to a large JSON/BSON file for the `User_comment` collection.

 ## 🚀 Features

 * **Concurrent Testing:** Uses Python's `threading` module to simulate multiple concurrent users.